 Compiling average weights is simple enough, but determining a healthy or ideal weight is a little more complicated.

-One of the most common tools is the body mass index (BMI).
+One of the most common tools for this is the body mass index (BMI).
 BMI uses a formula that involves your height and weight.

 To calculate your BMI, divide your weight in pounds by your height in inches squared.
 Multiply that result by 703.
-You can also plug this information into an online calculator.
+You can also enter this information into an .

-To know whether your BMI is normal or if it falls under another category, consult this chart:
+To know whether your BMI is normal or if it falls under another category, consult the information below:

 Although BMI doesn’t directly measure body fat, its results do correlate somewhat closely with the results of other body fat measurement methods.